GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 1. In the New Defined Function screen, in the **User Defined Function Id** text box, type **producttax**.

-1. Use the following code to create a user defined function in the user defined function Body. **note:- if not able to edit just save the udf with the name producttax then refresh the window and then navigate to the udf producttax and then edit**
+1. Use the following code to create a user defined function in the user defined function Body. **note:- if not able to edit just save the udf with the name producttax then refresh the window and then click products -> Clothing -> User defined Functions , then click producttax and then edit**

     ```Javascript
     function producttax(price) {